xinzhel/learn-nlp-by-code/cmd_interface.md

 ```

 ### Creating the python script
 According to the analysis, I make the transparent and [simple python script](https://github.com/xinzhel/allennlp-code-analysis/blob/master/scripts/main_clean_train.py) which achieve the same behaviour of `allennlp train`.
+But this just explains the argument parsing trick of `allennlp`.
+This is not enough if we would like to use the config file for other usages besides training and others provided by `allennlp.commands`.

+##  How the json config file is parsed?
+The main design philoshophy of `allennlp` is to construct all objects in `allennlp` with only the json file.
+This is inspired by the idea of **dependency injection**.
+The offical guide has the introduction for [this](https://guide.allennlp.org/using-config-files).